QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

     y_{t+1} - y_t  =  \epsilon_{t+1} - \beta^{-1}  \epsilon_t  \quad

-where :math:`\{\epsilon_t\}` is an i.i.d. normally distributed scalar process with means of zero and variances :math:`\sigma_\epsilon^2`.
+where :math:`\{\epsilon_t\}` is an i.i.d. normally distributed scalar process with means of zero and contemporaneous variances :math:`\sigma_\epsilon^2`.

 This representation of the process is used by a consumer who at time